DreadPirateLynx/input-remapper-xautopresets/README.md

 Use `systemctl --user [enable|disable|restart|start|status|stop] input-remapper-xautopresets.service` to change service state

-Alternatively, `input-remapper-xautopresets` can be used directly as an interface with systemctl:
+Alternatively, `input-remapper-xautopresets` can be used directly as an interface for `systemctl`:
 ```
 input-remapper-xautopresets v0.9.6
 Automatic input-remapper preset manager for systems with access to xdotools